• Money and finance

 • We recommend making the selection process informal, perhaps a coffee or a lunch discussion.

-The key to a successful transition is to begin the process well in advance of the end of your Futurpreneur Canada mentoring partnership.
+The key to a successful transition is to begin the process well in advance of the end of your Futurpreneur mentoring partnership.
 This will give you time to take a thoughtful, planned approach to your advisory needs in the future.
 We are confident that as you reflect on the value of your mentoring relationship and consider the needs of your business, you will be best able to design your advisory support for the future.